-Configuration of all keys and evaluation of key strokes is made using Mkey utilities and Mkey driver (see the Provit Mkey utilities user's manual).
+Configuration of all keys and evaluation of key strokes is made using Mkey utilities and Mkey driver (see the Provit Mkey Utilities User Manual).

-Function keys
+· Function keys

 The function keys can be programmed by the user.
 Likewise, the integrated LEDs are available in every key.
 The letters (A to Z) are printed on the function keys.
 The area underneath can be labeled using legend strips.